David-Carlson/PyScripts/README.md

 ```

 ### 2. Processing Reddit links
-This script takes a list of links and regular text as input,
+This script takes a list of links & regular text as input and converts the links
+titles into a readable format.